- A term sheet is only a plan for the deal and not a legal promise to invest.

 How to get a fair VC term sheet

 Although a VC term sheet is non-binding in many respects, it may be filled with unfamiliar terms that require definition because this plan will serve as a guide for your investor agreements going forward.
-Therefore, you need to protect the interests of you and your business.
+Therefore, you need to protect your interests and the interests of your business.
 Although it is imperative to have legal representation, you also need a working knowledge of terms to ensure you can negotiate effectively.

 Work with your partners and advisors to identify the most important terms to you and your team and focus on those.
 Not only are you negotiating for favorable terms, but you are also building credibility with the VC.
 If you take the term sheet “as is” or inversely argue every point without strong rationales, you’re creating a negative image for yourself and your team going forward.